unstartdev/unstartdev.github.io/_posts/2025-07-03-eap-script.md

 ### Questions

 1. Why is it important to consider problems from other people's perspectives?

+    A It helps us agree with other people's points.

+    B It helps us be better understood by other people.

+    C It helps us understand the backgrounds of other people.

+    **D It helps us understand the reasons behind other people's points.**

 2. What is a major cause of conflicts in relationships, according to the passage?

+    A We don't respect other people's decisions.

+    B We get upset with other people's misbehavior.

+    **C We expect other people to behave in a certain way.**

+    D We blame other people for their mistakes and limitations.

 3. How should we solve problems through communication?

+    A By looking for things that are left unsaid.

+    B By bringing up old conflicts and solving them.

+    C By talking frankly and honestly to earn each other's trust.

+    **D By focusing on positive issues and seeking common ground.**

 4. What is the passage mainly about?

+    A Different types of conflicts in our relationships.

+    **B Suggestions on dealing with conflicts in our relationships.**

+    C Suggestions on how to avoid conflicts in our relationships.

+    D Reasons behind various types of conflicts in our relationships.

 ## Lecture 1